Best Flooring Options For The Nursery

 This can be super dangerous for toddlers and babies since the surface is so hard.
 Toddlers especially can fall and seriously hurt themselves.
 And of course, it’s an uncomfortable surface for you to sit on too—your behind bone would be the opposite of thankful.

 Bamboo flooring doesn’t hold up as well as the others.
 It scratches very easily and those scratches show way more than regular hardwood ones do.
 It also doesn’t hold up very well to water.
 So, if you end up with spills, you’re in for trouble.

 As you can see, there’s a good amount of safe, comfortable and practical options for you to choose from for your child’s nursery.
-So now that you know the information for each surface, make sure you stop by one of our 26 locations to see them in person!
+So now that you know the information for each surface, make sure you stop by one of our stores to see them in person!

 5 Reasons Why You Should Seek Professional Carpet Cleaning